Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ### Web application with function of visiting resource servers

 #### System diagram
-Web application visits resource servers which are protected by Azure AD.
 ![Web Application Access Resources](resource/add-based-web-application-access-resources.png)

-* Login with credentials, the scope includes default scopes and all configured scopes.
+1. Login with credentials, the scope includes default scopes and all configured scopes.
-* Auto-acquire the access token of other clients based on the root refresh token.
+2. Auto-acquire the access token of other clients based on the root refresh token.
-* Use each client's access token to request restricted resource.
+3. Use each client's access token to request restricted resource.
-* Return secured data.
+4. Return secured data.

 #### Include the package
 To use this starter in a web application, please add following packages: